sgratzl/d3tutorial/README.md

 ## Interaction And Filtering

 So far the visualizations doesn't influence each other and the user can only filter data using form elements (drop downs, checkboxes).
-More intuitive is to interact with the visualization directly, e.g. by clicking on a bar to select this bar and filter all other visualizations to this selected subset.
+More intuitive is to interact with the visualization directly, e.g., by clicking on a bar to select this bar and filter all other visualizations to this selected subset.

 ---